 “I wanted to be a politician in order to enact change, and I knew that being an attorney would be the best way to achieve that goal,” he says.
 “I guess you could say I’ve always wanted to be an attorney and that never has and never will change.”

-William went on to earn his Juris Doctor degree from Elon University School of Law and while in law school, he interned for the City of Greensboro and the Alamance County District Attorney’s Office.
+While in law school at Elon University School of Law, Will interned for the City of Greensboro and the Alamance County District Attorney’s Office.
 He also served as a clerk for Judge David W. Daniels.

-Will enjoys spending most of his non-working hours playing with his energetic golden retriever Riggins.
-He also harbors a lifelong love of baseball and is thrilled that the Chicago Cubs finally won the World Series.
-He played outfield for three years at North Carolina Wesleyan College and walked on at East Carolina.
-He acknowledges baseball has taught him what it takes to be part of a winning team and has illustrated the hard work and dedication you need to get where you want to go in life.
+When not practicing law, Will enjoys spending time with his fiancée and staying engaged in an active lifestyle of working out, running, and hiking.
+He harbors a lifelong love of baseball and is thrilled that the Chicago Cubs finally won the World Series.
+He played outfield for three years at North Carolina Wesleyan College and acknowledges baseball taught him what it takes to be part of a winning team.

 PROFESSIONAL AND CIVIC INVOLVEMENT: